fengyuanchen/cropperjs/docs/api/cropper-selection.md

   - Type: `CropperSelection`
   - The element instance for chaining.

-Adjusts the size the selection on a specific side or corner.
+Adjusts the size of the selection on a specific side or corner.

 ### $zoom